seanverano/seanverano/README.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
-    <h3 align="center">A dedicated engineer from the Philippines, always learning and innovating—like a classroom where knowledge and skills grow daily.
+    <h3 align="center">As an engineer, I'm always in the classroom of life—where knowledge, skills, and innovation are in a constant state of growth.
     </h3>

 <hr>